apache/mxnet/docs/api/symbolic-node.rst

    Take absolute value of the src

+   :param lhs: Left symbolic input to the function
+   :type lhs: SymbolicNode

-   :param src: Source symbolic input to the function
+   :param rhs: Left symbolic input to the function
-   :type src: SymbolicNode
+   :type rhs: SymbolicNode

    :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
    :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.